Phishing attacks certainly aren’t what they used to be when they originated in the mid-1990s.

 It works by first scanning for nefarious links or possible malware downloads, and then it blocks those suspicious files, discards malicious emails and filters unwanted spam emails into a separate folder.

-This keeps the unwanted content from ever reaching the device and sends a warning to the user.
+This kind of phishing prevention software keeps the unwanted content from ever reaching the device and sends a warning to the user.

 Does Anti-Phishing Software Really Protect Companies?

 Phishing emails have quickly become the most common delivery method for ransomware, which can wreak havoc on any size business.
-So, any prevention against phishing can also protect your business from serious cyber issues.
+Phishing protection software can also protect your business from serious cyber issues.